clean-code-craft-tcq-1/test-for-analytics-Akhilahebbar/README.md

 1. Access to the Server containing the telemetrics in a csv file
 1. Libraries to read csv file.
 2. Libraries to convert record to pdf.
-3. Libraries to send report in mail.
+3. Libraries to send report (mail,SMs etc).
 4. Libraries to perform operations on date and time.

-(add more if needed)

 ### Mark the System Boundary